mvellandi/easter/README.md

   - Modal/backdrop logic is currently tied to eggs.
 - **Eggs (`src/eggs/`)**
   - Each egg is a self-contained module/component.
-  - Eggs are currently statically imported in `main.js` and registered with the core system.
+  - Eggs are statically imported in `main.ts` and registered with the core system.
   - Eggs are triggered by keyboard shortcuts (e.g., Ctrl+H for Hello World).
 - **Triggers**
   - Keyboard shortcuts for eggs.